NOTICE OF PRIVACY PRACTICES

 You also have the following rights regarding your medical information:

-- You have the right to ask us to restrict your medical information in a special way, different from what we normally do.
-We do not have to agree with you.
+• You have the right to ask us to treat your medical information in a special way, different from what we normally do.
+Unless you have the right to object to the use of the information, we do not have to agree with you.
 If we do agree to your wishes, we have to follow your wishes until we tell you that we will no longer do so.

-- You have the right to tell us how you would like us to send your information to you.
+• You have the right to tell us how you would like us to send your information to you.
+For example, you might want us to call you only at work or only at home.
+Or you may not want us to call you at all.
 If your request is reasonable, we must follow your request.

-- You have the right to look at your medical information and, if you want to get a copy of it, you will be charged.
+• You have the right to look at your medical information and, if you want, to get a copy of it.
+We can charge you for a copy, but only a reasonable amount.
 Your right to look at and copy your medical records is based upon certain rules.
-For example, we will ask you to make your request in writing or, if you come in person, we request that you do so at certain times of the day.
+For example, we can ask you to make your request in writing or, if you come in person, that you do so at certain times of the day.

-- You have the right to ask us to amend your medical information.
-This request must be in writing.
+• You have the right to ask us to change your medical information.
+For example, if you think we made a mistake in writing down what you said about when you began to feel bad, you can tell us.
 If we do not agree to change your record, we will tell you why, in writing, and give you information about your rights.

-- You have the right to get a duplicate copy of this notice at no charge.
+• You have the right to get a copy of this notice at no charge.